 Top 10 things to do on Samothrace

-- Go mountaineering on Mount Saos, visit the waterfalls and follow the streams to the stone basins (“vathres”)
+- Go mountaineering on Mount Saos (Feggari), visit the waterfalls and follow the streams to the stone basins (“vathres”)

 - Visit the Archaeological Museum where the archaeological site’s major finds are on display.